reduxjs/redux/docs/api/combineReducers.md

 * This helper is just a convenience!
 You can write your own `combineReducers` that [works differently](https://github.com/acdlite/reduce-reducers), or even assemble the state object from the child reducers manually and write a root reducing function explicitly, like you would write any other function.

 * You may call `combineReducers` at any level of the reducer hierarchy.
-It doesn’t have to happen at the top.
+It doesn't have to happen at the top.
 In fact you may use it again to split the child reducers that get too complicated into independent grandchildren, and so on.